frankframework/frank-manual/docs/source/gettingStarted/configurationManagement1.rst

 Introduction
 ------------

 In subsections :ref:`helloIbis` to :ref:`gettingStartedLarva`, you got a basic understanding of the Frank!Framework.
-You used the Tomcat4Frank project to run the Frank!Framework with an example configuration.
+You used the Frank!Runner project to run the Frank!Framework with an example configuration.
 You learned the basic concepts by studying this configuration.
 You also learned how configurations can be tested.

 In this section you start your own project and you build your first configuration.
-You will gain access to an additional source of documentation, the Frank!Doc, which you can reach through the web interface of the Frank!Framework.
+You will gain access to an additional source of documentation, the Frank!Doc, which you can reach through the web interface of the Frank!Framework, the Frank!Console.
 Frank configurations are written in XML.
-They satisfy an XML Schema, the Frank configuration schema, which can be downloaded from the Frank!Framework.
+They satisfy an XML Schema, the Frank configuration schema, which can be downloaded from the Frank!Console.
 You will learn how to use this schema when you type your Frank configuration.
 You will have automatic code completion and tooltips in your text editor.

 If you want to check your work in this section and in the remaining sections of chapter :ref:`gettingStarted`, you can download the :download:`solution <../downloads/gettingStarted.zip>`.
 You can also download the :download:`result of doing only this page <../downloads/gettingStartedAfterConfig.zip>`.